 Bushings are an indispensable component of power transmission, allowing for a flexible drive system.
-They allow us to quickly change sprockets, sheaves, and pulleys – among other things – from one shaft size to another.
+The simple system to install and remove a bushing allows us to quickly change sprockets, sheaves, and pulleys – among other things – from one shaft size to another.
 They also allow us to make modifications quickly and efficiently.
 Some specialty bushings even accommodate splined or keyless shafts.

 Whether through regular maintenance or the replacement of its companion item, proper installation of a bushing can affect all other components within the drive.
 Incorrect installation can cause excessive vibrations, increased run-out, or breakage of the mating part, inevitably damaging components and the shaft it engages.
 At this point, increased downtime and – if the mating shaft is harmed – potentially bigger and costlier issues arise.

 Let’s outline the steps you’ll need to take to install split-taper, QD, and taper-lock bushings properly, and then discuss a straightforward removal process you can execute quickly.

 Use of anti-seize leads to bushings seating deeper within the mating part, leading to breakage of the mating part.